 Enclosed within the letter by Sawhney was a scorecard of the performance of various banks to enable these transactions, and this analysis was done on the basis of a number of factors, such as performance of the UPI, merchant deployment on a monthly basis etc.

 The performance of the private sector banks was better in comparison to the public sectors.
-The highest score was recorded by the ICICI Bank – 83 out of 100.
-56 banks of ICICI were evaluated across the nation by the MeitY.
+The highest score was recorded by the Private Bank – 83 out of 100.
+56 banks of Private were evaluated across the nation by the MeitY.
 HDFC followed closely with a score of 80.
 Yes Bank, now a partly state-owned bank, came third with a score of 79.
 The score of these three banks was included in the category of ‘Good’ by the MeitY.

 The performance by the public sector banks was only ‘average’ to ‘poor’, except the Bank of Maharashtra, SBI, Bank of Baroda, Indian Bank and Oriental Bank of Commerce.
 The worst performance was recorded by the Deutsche Bank, The Union Bank, Bandhan Bank and India Post.
 Paytm grabbed the 17th position with a score of 65.
 This score was the lowest in the ‘good’ category.